b-x-wu/hyperplexed-components/README.md

 ## Using the Components

-For now, this package is not published, so if you'd like to use the components, you may have to give it the old `Ctrl-C Ctrl-V`.
+For now, this package is not published, so if you'd like to use the components, you may have to give it the ol' `Ctrl-C Ctrl-V`.
 Note that some components require the use of custom animations that need to be added to the `tailwind.config`.
 The instructions for doing so are provided in the `.tsx` files of the components that need it.
 For more on how to customize Tailwind's configuration, see [their documentation](https://tailwindcss.com/docs/configuration).

 If you're interested in seeing this published as a package, let me know by [contacting me](https://github.com/bruce-x-wu) or [submitting an issue to the repo](https://github.com/bruce-x-wu/hyperplexed-components/issues).